Donald Tusk Expected To Back Theresa May’s Bid To Strengthen The EU’s Position On Russia

 BRUSSELS – The president of the European Council, Donald Tusk, is likely to support Theresa May’s bid to harden the European Union’s position on whether Russia was responsible for the nerve agent attack in Salisbury that left a Russian double agent and his daughter both in a critical condition, a senior diplomat from a major EU country told BuzzFeed News.

-May is expected to tell EU leaders over dinner on Thursday that the attack on Sergei Skripal on 4 March was “an indiscriminate and reckless act against the United Kingdom” amounting to “attempted murder using an illegal chemical weapon that we know Russia possesses.”
+May is expected to tell EU leaders over dinner on Thursday that the attack on Sergei Skripal on 4 March was “an indiscriminate and reckless act against the United Kingdom” amounting to “attempted murder using an illegal chemical weapon that we know Russia possesses”.

 The prime minister will warn that Russia is a threat to the EU that will last for “years to come”.
 She will be hoping to rally support for the toughest possible set of words, and in Tusk she is likely to find an ally.
 But it won't be straightforward.

+Arriving in Brussels for this week's European Council, May told reporters: “What I will be talking about today is not just what happened on the streets of Salisbury but the fact that we do see this as part of a pattern of Russian aggression against Europe and its near neighbours, as I said from the western Balkans to the Middle East.
+This is a subject we have discussed before and I look forward to further discussions with my European colleagues and I’m grateful for the solidarity and support they have shown the United Kingdom.”

 EU leaders are set to condemn the attack “in the strongest possible terms” and to stand “in unqualified solidarity with the United Kingdom”.
-However, the meeting’s draft conclusions, which will form the starting point of Thursday’s discussions, fall short of directly attributing the attack on Russia.
+However, the meeting’s draft conclusions, which will form the starting point of Thursday’s discussions, fall short of directly attributing the attack to Russia.

 The text, obtained by BuzzFeed News, reads: